Pandaqi/Tiamo-Pastoor/tiamopastoor/content/info/about/index.md

 * I also maintain lots of other projects that involve writing.
 (Such as [Pandaqi Blog](https://pandaqi.com/blog) with diaries about the development of my _games_.)
 Most of those are also added to the word total for a day.

 So ... does that answer your questions?

+## Do you use AI for your writing?

+No, I do not.
+This might change in the future, though I deem that unlikely right now.

+If you've seen my other work, you'll know I sometimes use generative image AI for graphics.
+Especially for my board games.
+It allows me to get an end result way more quickly than if I'd done it by hand.
+Complex illustration has always been my weak spot and the thing I usually enjoy the least in any project.
+If this AI didn't exist, however flawed or rudimentary at the moment, all those games of mine probably didn't exist either.

+I _experimented_ with using AI for writing.
+It is obviously a powerful tool that can help when you're stuck and provide great prose on the spot.
+But all in all, it was not _faster_ nor _more enjoyable_ than doing everything entirely on my own.

+I also tried to use it to translate my Saga of Life stories from Dutch to English.
+The results were the same.
+The translation must be checked anyway, because it makes loads of errors and even completely changes facts or removes part of the story.
+And if we're doing that, we're now _slower_ and _less creative_ than if I'd translated manually.

+So why use it?

+This question is asked a lot.
+People really fear that AI will take over all jobs and make writing meaningless.
+This makes me sad.
+Not because they are wrong: AI _will_ take over most jobs and change the world.
+But because it's a consequence of people being taught that you should only do something if you can be _paid_ and _successful_ with it.

+Yes, AI will lower the barrier of entry and flood the market even more (with novels of varying quality).
+That's not even a bad thing, considering the garbage Hollywood puts out each year.
+It will raise the bar for what's considered a sellable novel, with all its tools to improve your prose and plotting.

+Why should that change how much you enjoy writing?
+Why should that stop you from writing that story you always wanted to tell?

+Learn to enjoy the process, not the end result.
+It's the key to pretty much everything in life.

+That's why I will only start using AI for writing if it provides substantial benefits in quality and speed, without destroying my ability to be creative and enjoy the process.